 For a step-by-step “how to” directions on using the comparisons, go to our How to Create District or School Comparisons article.
 Or start making your own comparisons: Compare Schools or Compare Districts.

-We hope to soon release financial and staff demographic data as well as updated bond and parcel tax election results.
+We hope to soon release 2015-16 graduation and dropout data and 2016-17 enrollment data.
+We also plan to update staff demographic data as soon as possible after the data are available.
 We are also working on graphs to display data from California's new Smarter Balanced Assessments.

 To receive notifications when new data are added to the site, please subscribe to updates using the form provided in the site’s footer: